Next-gen & W2 Advisors FAQ

 Many conventional lenders will have an official minimum AUM requirement of $20M to $50M to be considered for even a small loan.
 The SBA itself does not have a minimum AUM requirement, but many SBA lenders do set a borrower minimum AUM of $20M to $30M.
 AdvisorLoans does not have a minimum AUM size we will work with for SBA loans, we even help advisors with no AUM get acquisition loans.

-I’m 1099 with AUM, how likely is it I would need a cash down payment?
+I’m 1099 with AUM, do I need a cash down payment?

 For SBA loans, back of the napkin, an advisor with $100K in revenue that receives a $200K valuation (at just a 2 times multiple) would be able to purchase a $2 million acquisition without a down payment.
 If a buyer’s practice values at $500K then a $5 million (minus SBA fees) acquisition could be done without a cash down payment.

-I’m currently a W-2 advisor, how likely is a down payment requirement?
+I’m currently a W-2 advisor, down payment requiremed?

 For SBA loans, a startup business automatically triggers the 10% equity injection rule.
-Startups would be required to either come up with 10% of the purchase price in cash, or 5% in cash if seller will finance 5% on a full standby promissory note.
+Startups would be required to either come up with 10% of the purchase price in cash.

-For SBA loans, if you don’t have a book, or production you own at all, you would not be able to apply any practice value to the equity injection rule and therefore would be required to either come up with 10% of the purchase price in cash, or if seller will finance 10% on a full standby promissory note.
+For SBA loans, if you don’t have a book, or production you own at all, you would not be able to apply any practice value to the equity injection rule and therefore would be required to either come up with 10% of the purchase price in cash.

 Qualifying Variances Depending on the W2 Advisor W2 advisors qualify differently and each deal can have variance from other deals.